 We stopped by this deli in Douglas the last time we were in the area and we had to make a stop again.
 This deli has it all including a dining area, pick up area and a large outdoor patio with picnic benches.
 They serve Michigan cheeses, cured, roasted and smoked meats (even some done in house!).
 Everything is delicious and great for the family.

-We stopped by this really cute cafe for brunch on our way out on Sunday and it’s so cute!
+We stopped by this really cute cafe for brunch on our way out on Sunday!
 They use local produce from Michigan, including heirloom produce from their own nearby farm.

 So that’s everything we did in one weekend with my family in Saugatuck.
 It really is such a beautiful area and there is so much to do for everyone.
 Let me know if you have any questions about any of the places above!